Art-Sells/Arells/Build-Notes.md

 - Proof-of-Creation (Website/Social-Media-Links) to prevent plagarism for artwork creating.
 (Verified Check...
 No Verified check for buyer)
 - Terms & Conditions Agreement

+### Wallet
+- Add "Install Wallet" Modal to check installed Modal and figure out a way to reload page twice, once after wallet is disconnected and again after wallet is uninstalled.

 ### Home

 #### How To Make Money: